LLM+KG@VLDB'24 Workshop Summary: Research Papers

 \subsection{LLMs for KGs}

-Jixuan Nie et al. leverage domain-specific knowledge from ontology and Chain-of-Thought (CoT) prompts to extract higher-quality triples from unstructured text \cite{NHSWZJZS24}.
-Emily Groves et al. empirically compare three natural language processing paradigms -- in-context learning, fine-tuning, and supervised learning in automated knowledge curation for biomedical ontologies \cite{GWAKHWW24}.
-Yongli Mou et al. explore in-context learning capabilities of GPT-4 for instruction-driven adaptive knowledge graph construction, while also proposing a self-reflection mechanism to enable LLMs to critically evaluate their outputs and learn from errors using examples \cite{MLSCD24}.
-Daham M. Mustafa et al. use the W3C Open Digital Rights Language (ODRL) ontology and its documentation to formulate prompts in large language models and generate usage policies in ORDL from natural language instructions \cite{MNCAQLD24}.
+KGs are difficult to construct due to the high cost.
+KG querying is also challenging due to their incompleteness, users requiring to have full knowledge of the query language (e.g., SPARQL, Cypher), and the large and complex KG schema.
+LLMs can assist in KG construction via prompt engineering without huge labeling efforts, and improve the usability and performance of natural language QA with their strong understanding and generalization capabilities.
+Nie et al. leverage domain-specific knowledge from ontology and Chain-of-Thought prompts to extract higher-quality triples from unstructured text \cite{NHSWZJZS24}.
+Groves et al. empirically compare in-context learning, fine-tuning, and supervised learning in automated knowledge curation for biomedical ontologies \cite{GWAKHWW24}.
+Mou et al. explore in-context learning capabilities of GPT-4 for instruction driven adaptive knowledge graph construction, while also proposing a self-reflection mechanism to enable LLMs to critically evaluate their outputs and learn from errors using examples \cite{MLSCD24}.
+Mustafa et al. use the W3C Open Digital Rights Language (ODRL) ontology and its documentation to formulate prompts in large language models and generate usage policies in ORDL from natural language instructions \cite{MNCAQLD24}.